KostiantynOparnykov/JavaDev_HW11_EntityMapping_Hibernate/readme.md

-### Moddule 11 homework "Hibernate Entity mapping.
+### Module 11 homework "Hibernate Entity mapping.
 HQL"

 This is homework for Module 11 of JavaDeveloper (14) GoIt course